 Waste is collected for unincorporated Palm Beach County residents on all holidays except Thanksgiving Day and Christmas Day.
-There is not make-up day, but the collection days following those holidays are the only times when waste placed outside of the garbage cart will be collected.
+There is no make-up day.
+But the collection days following those holidays are the only times when waste can be placed outside of the garbage cart to be collected.

 Find your collection schedule and set reminders»